gogleva/SecretSanta/README.md

 - alternative solution for protein localisation: wolfpsort - run locally, parse the output, etc (done)
 - perform test runs with the supplied paths, check that all the tools are executable in principle (done)
 - -- signalp2
 - -- signalp3
 - -- signalp4 or 4.1
 - -- targetp
 - -- wolfpsort
 - -- TMHMM

 - clean/complete all function documentation
 - unit tests
-- targetp keeps failing; Solutin: shorten the path!
+- targetp keeps failing; solution: shorten the path!